rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 1. cardNumber with `token` value  which you received in `openPaymentTokenExchange`
 2. cardNumberMasked with `pan`  which you received in `openPaymentTokenExchange`
 3. Expiration Date
+4. citId is an id which is usually sent by PSP into OPERA through OPI.
+This is not visible anywhere in OPERA Cloud UI.
+It is saved in OPERA DB only.

 And any other value which you changed

 ## 17-Pre Authorise Credit Card
 This API is useful for many Kiosk Partners who wants to save time to Pre Authorise card prior checkin API.
+Make sure the terminalId has the value for your testing is `PD1`

+getHotelInterface API will show whether OPI is installed and configured.
+Look for `activeFlag=true`

 ## 18-Fetch Available Hotel Rooms
 Find vacant and inspected rooms so that you can assign to the reservation.